sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL-step-by-step - oracle-to-postgresql.md

     ![Start is highlighted on the toolbar.](./media/start-iisexpress.png "Select Start")

-38. The application should launch in Internet Explorer.
+38. If you were successful, the application should launch locally in Internet Explorer.

     ![Application final result](./media/northwind-app-postgre.PNG)